Farah Pahlavi: As queen and empress

-Like many other royal consorts, Farah initially limited herself to a ceremonial role.
-In 1961 during a visit to France, the Francophile Farah befriended the French culture minister André Malraux, leading her to arrange the exchange of cultural artifacts between French and Iranian art galleries and museums, a lively trade that continued until the Islamic revolution of 1979.
 She spent much of her time attending the openings of various education and health-care institutions without venturing too deeply into controversial issues.
 However, as time progressed, this position changed.
-The Queen became much more actively involved in government affairs where it concerned issues and causes that interested her.
+The Queen became much more actively involved in government affairs when it concerned issues and causes that interested her.
 She used her proximity and influence with her husband Mohammad Reza, to secure funding and focus attention on causes, particularly in the areas of women's rights and cultural development.
 Farah's concerns were the "realms of education, health, culture and social matters" with politics being excluded from her purview.